 Galleon is a continuously evolving sculptural installation and stop-motion sculptural tableau.
 The multitude of Galleon’s world begins with the production of a science-fiction wilderness “documentary”; it then sprawls into the production of pop ephemera, artifacts and the construction of the sets and creatures in an ever changing tableau installation.

-The SHREW is a reimagined childhood daydream, a subterranean exploration machine.
+The SHREW is a re-imagined childhood daydream involving a subterranean exploration machine.
 The machine is outfitted with a bed, toilet, water bladder, electrical motor drive and many other necessities of living underground.
 Full-scale schematics lay out the devices amenities and minutiae.

 The Mechanical Bear (2017)

-The Mechanical Bear and Thunderbird's Wilderness Dream (2017) is a full-scale environment stop-motion short.
-The film is a played out dream sequence between two characters, Thunderbird and the Mechanical Bear who both inhabit the same space and time in this narrative about connecting with nature.
-The piece was filmed as a residency project at the Yeah Maybe Gallery in Minneapolis, Minnesota in July of 2017.
+The Mechanical Bear and T-Bird's Wilderness Dream (2017) is a full-scale environment stop-motion short.
+The film is a played-out dream sequence between two characters, T-Bird and the Mechanical Bear, who both inhabit the same space and time in this narrative about connecting with nature.
+The piece was filmed while in residency at the Yeah Maybe Gallery, Minneapolis, Minnesota in July of 2017.

-The Mechanical Bear and Thunderbird's Wilderness Dream, 2017
+The Mechanical Bear and T-Bird's Wilderness Dream, 2017

 A Merman I Should Turn to Be (2017)